Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Unstable Equilibrium Points

-We call $V$ a \emph{Lyapunov function}.
-By Theorem~\ref{thm:lyapunov}, given a candidate Lyapunov function $V$, we can use optimization to compute $\epsilon$ such that $\mathcal{G}_{\epsilon}$ is invariant.
-In particular, for a set $\mathcal{F}$ of functions $\X\to\mathbb{R}$, a control policy $\pi$, and a candidate Lyapunov function $V$, consider the following optimization problem:
+Then, $\mathcal{G}_{\epsilon}$ is an invariant set for $\pi$. \end{lemma} Here, $V$ is a closely related to a Lyapunov function, though we do not need the usual constraint that $V(0)=0$ and $V(x)>0$ otherwise; this definition suffices to guarantee safety, but not Lyapunov stability.
+By Lemma~\ref{lem:lyapunov}, given a candidate function $V$, we can use optimization to compute $\epsilon$ such that $\mathcal{G}_{\epsilon}$ is invariant.
+In particular, given a set $\mathcal{F}$ of functions $f:\X\to\mathbb{R}$, a policy $\pi$, and a candidate $V$, let